SkillandThrill/HTML-CSS-Projects/README.md

 bunch of HTML and CSS Projects to polish the base properties of languages.

-1.Profile Card : project inlcludes image and bunch css properties,
+1.Profile Card : project inlcludes image and bunch css properties.

 creating Base level projects for the clear understanding of Front End and to understand core concepts of front to develope the skills.